SpaceCowboy100/cs100HW4/README.md

 Every time you call `make` the if statement checks if there is a directory called `bin`.
 Then the executable in the `bin` directory will be updated.
 The if statement used in this `Makefile` is very important since it ensures we have our `bin` directory.
-If we did not have a `bin` directory and we called `make` we would get the following error.
+If we comment out the if statement in the `Makefile` and if we do not have a `bin` directory, calling `$ make` would throw the following error:
 ```
 $ make
 g++ src/hello.cpp -o bin/hello